409raja/billingsystem/README.md

 # Billing-System  # billingsystem
 # 🧾 Thermal POS Billing System

+## 📌 About the Project

+This project is a lightweight, browser-based POS (Point of Sale) and Billing system designed for small shops and retail stores.

+It works completely offline using browser localStorage and supports barcode-based billing, stock management, UPI QR payments, WhatsApp invoice sharing, customer history (CRM) and thermal printer style receipts.

 A browser-based Point of Sale (POS) & Billing application built using
 **HTML, CSS & JavaScript** — no backend required.